geof77/ansible-checkmk-utils/README.md

 cmk-utils
 =========

-A few ansible snippets to copy/paste in your playbooks.
+A few ansible snippets for checkmk, to copy/paste in your playbooks.

 No warranty.
 Use at your own risk.